EKarton/Photos-Drive/apps/cli-client/README.md

 Emilio Kartono, who made the entire project.

-CLI images were provided by <https://ray.so/>.
+CLI images were provided by <https://ray.so/> in Ice theme.

 ## License